ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 The number of active Issuer configurations also contributes to anonymity set partitioning.
-In particular, when an Issuer updates their configuration and the corresponding key pair, any Client that invokes the issuance protocol with this configuration becomes be part of a set of Clients which also ran the issuance protocol using the same configuration.
+In particular, when an Issuer updates their configuration and the corresponding key pair, any Client that invokes the issuance protocol with this configuration becomes part of a set of Clients which also ran the issuance protocol using the same configuration.
 Issuer configuration updates, e.g., due to key rotation, are an important part of hedging against long-term private key compromise.
 In general, key rotations represent a trade-off between